NexPlayer/Android-SDK/advanced.md

 ### INexDRMLicenseListener Interface Reference

-The application must implement this interface in order to receive events from `NexPlayer`.
+The application must implement this interface in order to receive events from NexPlayer.

 #### byte[] onLicenseRequest ( byte[ ]requestData)**